Skip to main content

 • Answer length: Decide how detailed responses should be: Concise, Normal, or Complete.

-• Add guidance: Give your chatbot helpful hints about how it should respond (for example, Encourage visitors to order the August promotion).
+• Give your chatbot helpful hints about how it should respond (for example, Encourage visitors to order the August promotion).

 • Topics to avoid: List any subjects you’d prefer your chatbot not mention or answer.
 For example: competitor information